treyhuffine/is-react/README.md

 #### `isReact.compatible()`

-Determine if a variable or statement is compatible with React.
+Determine if a variable or expression is compatible with React.
 Valid React components and elements return `true`.

 #### `isReact.element()`

-Determine if a variable or statement is a React element.
+Determine if a variable or expression is a React element.
 Will return `true` for both DOM type and Composite type components.

 #### `isReact.component()`

-Determine if a variable or statement is a React component.
+Determine if a variable or expression is a React component.
 Will return `true` for both functional and class components.

 #### `isReact.classComponent()`

-Determine if a variable or statement is a React class component.
+Determine if a variable or expression is a React class component.

 #### `isReact.functionComponent()`

-Determine if a variable or statement is a React functional component.
+Determine if a variable or expression is a React functional component.

 #### `isReact.DOMTypeElement()`

-Determine if a variable or statement is a React DOM type element.
+Determine if a variable or expression is a React DOM type element.

 #### `isReact.compositeTypeElement()`

-Determine if a variable or statement is a React Composite type element.
+Determine if a variable or expression is a React Composite type element.

 ## Thanks!